anuraghazra/github-readme-stats/CONTRIBUTING.md

 **Great Bug Reports** tend to have:

 -   A quick summary and/or background
 -   Steps to reproduce
     -   Be specific!
     -   Share the snapshot, if possible.
     -   GitHub Readme Stats' live link
 -   What actually happens
 -   What you expected would happen
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+-   Notes (possibly including why you think this might be happening or stuff you tried that didn't work)

 People _love_ thorough bug reports.
 I'm not even kidding.